brendanberg/L/introduction.md

 	> 0x2A
 	42

-	> 0.29999999999999999
+	> 0.3
 	0.3

 	> 6.02e23
 	6.02e+23

-Numeric types consist of integer or floating-point values.
+The main numeric type in __L__ is the rational type.
+It can represent integers and fractions with arbitrary precision.
 Integers can be represented in decimal or hexadecimal notation.

+	> Math.pi
+	≈ 3.141592653589793

+	> Math.sin 0.5
+	≈ 0.479425538604203

+Numeric approximation types are double-precision [IEEE 754](http://en.wikipedia.org/wiki/IEEE_754-2008) floating-point values.
 Floating point numbers can include an optional exponent.
-Remember that [IEEE 754](http://en.wikipedia.org/wiki/IEEE_754-2008) floating-point values are approximations.

 	> [2, 4, 6, 8]
 	[2, 4, 6, 8]